-DREADY: Indicates that the Output Buffer has data.

-= 0 No Data Ready.= 1 Data Ready.

-GLOBAL DREADY Indicates that at least a module in a chain has data.

-= 0 No Module has Data Ready.

-= 1 At least a Module has Data Ready.

-BUSY Indicates either that a conversion is in progress, or the Output Buffer is full, or that the board is in TEST mode; goes low when the Output

-Buffer is not full and the module is in Normal Mode.

-= 0 Module not Busy.= 1 Module Busy.

-GLOBAL BUSY Indicates that at least a module in a chain is BUSY.

-= 0 No Module is Busy.

-= 1 At least a Module is Busy.

-TERM OK Termination ON bit.

-= 0 Control Bus Termination is ON.

-NO TERM Termination OFF bit.

-= 0 Control Bus Termination is OFF.
+DREADY: Indicate = 0 = 1 es that the Output Buffer has data.
+No Data Ready.
+Data Ready.
+GLOBAL DRE ADY Indicate = 0 = 1 es that at least a module in a chain has data.
+No Module has Data Ready.
+At least a Module has Data Ready.
+BUSY Buffer is s either that a conversion is in progress, or the Output s full, or that the board is in TEST mode; goes low when but Buffer is not full and the module is in Normal Mode.
+Module not Busy.
+Module Busy.
+GLOBAL BUS SY = 0 es that at least a module in a chain is BUSY.
+No Module is Busy.
+At least a Module is Busy.
+TERM OK Termin = 0 ation ON Control l bit.
+Bus Termination is ON.
+NO TERM ation OF Control F bit.
+Bus Termination is OFF.